 Fact: Wet dreams are not a sign of illness.
 They are a normal and healthy occurrence that indicates the body’s healthy sexual functioning.
 Therefore, there is no need to be alarmed if you experience wet dreams.

 Fact: This is a baseless myth with no scientific evidence.
-Wet dreams have no effect on the size of the penis or any other physical aspect of sexual health.
+Nightfalls have no effect on the size of the penis or any other physical aspect of sexual health.

 Myth 3: Wet Dreams Are Always The Result Of Erotic Dreams

-Fact: While wet dreams can be triggered by erotic fantasies, it is not always the case.
+Fact: While nightfalls can be triggered by erotic fantasies, it is not always the case.
 A person can have a wet dream without even dreaming about sexual activity.
 Wet dreams can also be caused by stimulation from other sources, such as fiction or imagination.

-Myth 4: You Should Be Ashamed Of Wet Dreams
+Myth 4: You Should Be Ashamed Of Nightfalls

-Fact: There is no reason to feel ashamed or embarrassed about wet dreams.
+Fact: There is no reason to feel ashamed or embarrassed about nightfalls.
 They are natural and normal occurrences in the body beyond an individual’s control.
-It is important to understand that wet dreams vary from person to person, with some experiencing them frequently during adolescence while others have sporadic occurrences.
+It is important to understand that nightfalls vary from person to person, with some experiencing them frequently during adolescence while others have sporadic occurrences.

 Conclusion